ChicagoPark/DSA/README.md

 >
 > Binary trees are a prerequisite for mode advanced trees like BST, AVL, Red Black Trees
 >
-> Huffman coding problem, heap priority problem and expression parsing problems can be solved efficiently using binary trees,
+> Huffman coding problem, heap priority problem and expression parsing problems can be solved efficiently using binary trees.

 ### [11-3 - 1] Types of Binary Tree
 > (1) Full Binary Tree: each node has two children or ZERO children